Key Programs For Addition of Two Matrix in C

 C Program to Add Two Square Matrices

-This program defines how to add two square matrices.
+This program demonstrates how to add two square matrices.
 A square matrix has an equal number of rows and columns.

 #include <stdio.h>